 If you see someone in trouble, call 112 and ask for the coastguard.

-The best place to spend the summer is undoubtedly on the beach so stay safe and always respect the water!
+The best place to spend the summer is undoubtedly on the Irish coast but stay safe and always respect the water!